 More generally, the organisation is committed to continuous development and improvement: developing systems in response to any relevant reviews and developments in best practice.
-In particular during the year to 31 March and up to the signing of the accounts, the Board has commenced a review of the governance structures to ensure that the standing committees of the Board continue to meet the requirements of the Board and align with the requirements of the Quality Strategy.

 Disclosures

 During the previous financial year, no significant control weaknesses or issues have arisen and no significant failures have arisen in the expected standards for good governance, risk management and control.